 Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative concentrations would approach EPA air quality limits.
 This alternative would generate the lowest vehicle miles traveled (VMT) of any alternative, so it has the lowest potential to cause air pollutant emissions. increase potential impacts. impacts. would increase potential impacts.
 Regional impacts from vehicles on public roads- countywide Countywide emissions may increase due to increases in VMT.
 Increases in population are less than Puget Sound Regional Council (PSRC) projections in its air quality conformity analyses.
 VMT for Alternative 1 is higher than PSRC forecasted values.
 Kitsap County would continue to be a relatively small contributor to regional emissions in the four-county Puget Sound Air Basin.
 Countywide emissions would likely be higher than under Alternative 1.
 Population is less than PSRC estimates tested in their air quality conformity analyses.
 VMT for Alternative 2 is higher than the forecasted values for Alternative 1.
 Kitsap County would continue to be a relatively small contributor to regional emissions in the fourcounty Puget Sound Air Basin.
 Countywide emissions would likely be higher than under Alternatives 1 or 2 or the Preferred Alternative.
 The forecasted countywide population and countywide VMT for Alternative 3 are higher than the forecasted values for the No-Action Alternative and Alternative 2, as well as higher than PSRC estimates.
 Kitsap County would continue to be a relatively small contributor to regional emissions in the four-county Puget Sound Air Basin.
 Countywide emissions would likely be higher than under Alternatives 1 and 2 but less than Alternative 3.
-Population is less than PSRC estimates teste in their air quality conformity analyses.
+Population less than PSRC estimates teste in their air quality conformity analyses.
 VMT for Preferred Alternative is higher than the forecasted values for Alternatives 1 and 2.
 Kitsap County would continue to be a relatively small contributor to regional emissions in the four-county Puget Sound Air Basin.
 Silverdale sub- Area See countywide analysis.
 See countywide analysis.
 See countywide analysis.
 See countywide analysis.
-Mitigation measures eatures such as existing or proposeding Potential Mitigation Measures ar I policies, and in addition to Applicable proposed: e Regulations and Commitments intersections, localized air qualit ty benefits would occur.
+Mitigation measures such as adopted codes, the following Transportation improvements wintersections, localized air qualities ng Potential Mitigation Measures an ould be made under all alternatives. by benefits would occur.
 If increases d.
-Policies and implementation pro If these improvements help the levels in roadway capacity attract additionagrams that help reduce VMT (e.g., im al traffic, the net benefit of the
+Policies and implementation prog policies, and in addition to Applicable proposed: If these improvements help the leves in roadway capacity attract additions grams that help reduce VMT (e.g., im el of service (LOS) of inefficient al traffic, the net benefit of the

-Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Significant unavoidable adverse impacts Air pollutant emissions would increase Preferred Alternative would generate would have countywide VMT estimate regional VMT.
-The Preferred Alternative VMT than assumed in the PSRC Air Cestimates.
-Given the large cushion by that any of the Alternatives: would create the property of the Increase of the increases in population that are es that are higher than PSRC figure VMT estimates would be about 20 ality Conformity Analysis, but between forecasted regional emisers. similar to PSRC population assumpti ures, but the overall countywide amo ut 6.5% of total regional VMT.
-Altern its countywide VMT would be about ssions and emission budgets, and m ions.
+Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Significant unavoidable adverse impacts Air pollutant emissions would increas Preferred Alternative would generate would have countywide VMT estimate regional VMT.
+The Preferred Alternative VMT than assumed in the PSRC Air estimates.
+Given the large cushion I that any of the Alternatives: would create would be set in the set of the set of the large cushion I that any of the Alternatives: would create would be set of the set of the set of the large cushion I that any of the Alternatives: would create would be set of the set of t increases in population that are set that are higher than PSRC figuive VMT estimates would be about Quality Conformity Analysis, but it between forecasted regional emise. similar to PSRC population assumpti ures, but the overall countywide amo ut 6.5% of total regional VMT.
+Altern ts countywide VMT would be about a ssions and emission budgets, and mi ons.
 Alternative 1 and Alternative 2 unt would be about 6% of total ative 3 has greater population and 7% of the total regional VMT